Fraud against Private Insurers

 Whistleblower Rewards for Reporting Insurance Fraud

 Fraud against private insurance companies has negative consequences for all consumers, as those facing rising premium rates know.
 Insurance fraud is widespread and many states have taken steps to combat it.

-Following the pattern of the state and federal false claims acts, these insurance fraud prevention acts provide for treble damages and a share in the overall recovery for the party that brought the suit, as well as substantial penalties and attorney’s fees.
+Following the pattern of the state and federal false claims acts, these insurance fraud prevention acts provide for treble damages as well as substantial penalties.
+In addition, eligible whistleblowers can receive a share of the overall recovery and attorney’s fees.

 The California Insurance Fraud Prevention Act (California Insurance Code sections 1871-1871.9) has a broad reach.
 Examples violations include:

 - Inflating the amount of a claimed loss

 - Billing an insurance company for services that were not performed

 - Paying kickbacks to doctors to get them to prescribe certain drugs

 - Engaging “cappers” to recruit patients or clients

 - Presenting multiple claims for the same loss